lucas-de-sa/dataset-exploration/README.md

 # Dataset Exploration

 This is a dataset providaded for challenge in which I did exploratory and predictive analysis of it.
+I did it all in python using a jupyter notebook.
+You can look at my analysis at the ipynb file in this repository,